 “We don’t see a reason why anyone would get an LTC policy that’s not in a state partnership program.
 States developed these programs because much of the cost of Long-Term Care falls on them.
 If you’re poor, Medicaid picks up the tab.
 States spend billions of dollars on care for citizens who have no money.
 The partnership concept is a good idea for helping solve this dilemma.”Ric Edelman, a nationally known independent financial advisor.

-Since those of us try to save money, contribute to our 401k’s and want to have a successful retirement; the last thing you want to is lose a majority of your hard-earned assets when you can easily avoid it.
+Since many of us try to save money, contribute to our 401(k)’s, and want to have a successful retirement, the last thing you want to is lose a majority of your hard-earned assets when you can easily avoid it.

 "We are facing a tsunami of care needs for aging Americans."

 "There is already a huge financial, emotional and physical strain on individuals and families who must pay for or provide care for aging spouses and parents."Jesse Slome, director of the American Association for Long-Term Care Insurance (AALTCI)